top of page

 Verbal Intercourse

-Twelve ways to Find Time to Talk to Your Spouse
+Twelve Ways to Find Time to Talk to Your Spouse

 • Read a magazine article or book together that you both feel will stimulate a discussion.